diogoff/plasma-disruptions/README.md

 ### Instructions

-- Run `dst_bolo.py` to get the disruption time and bolometer data for every pulse.
+- Run `train_data.py` to get the disruption time and bolometer data from every pulse.

     - This script will only run on a JET computing cluster (e.g. Freia).